bigcommerce/dev-docs/docs/api-docs/promotions/code-samples.md

     "X-Auth-Token": ""
   },
   "body": {
-    "name": "Buy three from category X get one from category Y for free", "redemption_type": "AUTOMATIC",
+    "name": "Buy three from category X and get one from category Y free", "redemption_type": "AUTOMATIC",
     "rules": [
       {